Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 How to Use (Setup & Functions)

-The equipment setup is incredibly simple, and thanks to local connections, makes it far more reachable to non-techies.
+The equipment setup is incredibly simple.
+Thanks to local connections, this device makes it far more reachable to non-techies.

 The two main components are the camera and the rectangular monitor.
 Each come equipped with a micro-USB power adapter but only the camera needs to be plugged in.